yannmeier/Bioreactor_v4/README.md

 - Changed operating frequency from 16MHz to 8MHz
 - Changed operating voltage from 5V to 3.3V
 - Removed 5V regulation
+- Routed LoRa RST pin to MCU with additionnal pull-up

 #Mechanics